 There is no backstabbing and if players don’t work together, it can be very difficult to win.
 That being said, I don’t think I’ve ever lost a game of Arkham Horror when playing just the base game.
 When you start to add expansions, however, the difficulty (and fun) goes up exponentially.
 The first expansion I played was Dunwich Horror, which adds so much more depth to the game.

 As a standalone game, Arkham Horror is fantastic.
 It truly deserves its place among best horror games and certainly cooperative games as well.
 The cards, artwork, and gameplay are all very appealing, and the theme ties everyone together with the common goal.
 There are several Elder Ones (boss monsters) and investigators (player characters) so that you can’t really see everything in one playthrough.

-The only real downside that I have with this game is that because it’s so huge in scope, the setup requires an extremely large playing area, and it takes a while to have everything set up to play.
-Personally, we justify it because after we set up the game in the morning we’re usually sitting around it playing back-to-back games until late in the evening.
+The only real downside is that because it’s so huge in scope, the setup requires an extremely large playing area and it takes a while to have everything set up to play.
+Personally, we justify it because after we set up the game in the morning, we’re usually sitting around it playing back-to-back games until late in the evening.